makeomatic/ms-users-haproxy/README.md

 1. Verify the signature of the provided JWT token using the provided list of keys.
 Supports only `Authorization: JWT {token}` headers

-2. Verify the token payload and expireation using the `token-server` sidecar.
+2. Verify the token payload and expiration using the `token-server` sidecar.

 ## Token Server